dawn-cph/dja/_posts/2025-11-20-ecogal-dja-showcase.md

 ## Short description of the project:
-ECOGAL (**ECO**ology for **G**alaxies using **A**LMA archive and **L**egacy surveys) is a ALMA data mining project that reduces and produces images and combining ancillary information in the legacy fields (mainly data obtained by JWST/HST) available.
+ECOGAL (**ECO**ology for **G**alaxies using **A**LMA archive and **L**egacy surveys) is an ALMA data-mining effort that uniformly reduces archival data, creates science-ready ALMA images, and links them to JWST/HST legacy datasets in well-studied survey fields.

-This note book shows how to retrieve cutout images for the ECOGAL detection catalogue and how to query sources based on the coordiates that are coordinated with the JWST/HST DJA database.
-The catalogue shared along with this DJA post only include galaxies with available JWST spectra with ALMA coverage in the southern hemisphere CANDELS field (3D-HST coverage) where the JWST imagery is also available.
+This notebook provides an introduction to the ECOGAL catalogue, including how to query sources by position and retrieve the summary plots available for ALMA-detected galaxies with DJA spectra.
+The catalogue released with this post covers galaxies in the three ALMA-accessible CANDELS fields: COSMOS, GOODS-S, and UDS.

-- this notebook was tested on python3.9.23 and python 3.12 version
+- This notebook was tested on python 3.12 version
-- the plot functionality can be installed from : https://github.com/mjastro/ecogal
+- Some functions that are used in this notebook can be installed from : [https://github.com/mjastro/ecogal](https://github.com/mjastro/ecogal)
     * or on terminal:

     `python -m pip install git+https://github.com/mjastro/ecogal.git`

+> Additional documentation will be released soon.
+A complete description of the ALMA data reduction and catalogue construction will appear in **Lee et al. (2025; submitted)**, and should be cited when using the ECOGAL data products.
+Users should also cite the appropriate survey references (including ALMA project IDs) when making use of the DJA data products.